ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 :   Specify the catalog name or ID.

 --name NAME
-:   Specify the name of object.
+:   Specify the name of the object.

 ## ibmcloud catalog object publish